 Hay Resources.
 Colorado and out of state hay resources for both producers and buyers.

 Market News.
 Marketing specialists provide price and volume data on livestock, poultry, produce and grains sold in Colorado markets.
-Local markets price reports for farmers' markets and farm to school are also available.
+Local markets price reports for farmers' markets and farm to school (2015 and 2016) are also available.

 Market Orders are producer-funded programs which collect assessments on farm commodities for promotion, research, education and, in some cases, inspections for quality.
 The Markets Division is responsible for establishing, enforcing and overseeing the administration of market orders.